-The Village of McDonald tested 40 sites two separate times throughout 2022.
+The Village of McDonald tested 20 sites June and September 2024.
 At that time, the lead concentration a the 90th percentile was below action level prescribed by the USEPA.
-At the 90th percentile the sample was found to be BDL (Below Detection Limit) and 0 of 80 samples taken have lead levels in excess of the action level of 15 ppb.
+At the 90th percentile the sample was found to be <2ug/L or BDL (Below Detection Limit) and 0 of 40 samples taken have lead levels in excess of the action level of 15 ppb.
+In 2024 The Village of McDonald also participated in a Nation-wide service line inventory to help identify any lead service lines in our distribution system.
+This OEPA-SL Inventory spread sheet is continuously being updated as new information is gathered, however, the most current OEPA-SL spreadsheet can be found on the McDonald Village web page www.mcdonaldvillage.com.